-Lung cancer is designated by two types: Small Cell Lung Cancer (SCLC) and Non-Small Cell Lung Cancer (NSCLC).
-Both are named for the kinds of cells found in the cancer and how the cells appear when viewed under a microscope.
-The cancer cells of each type grow and spread in different ways.
+Lung cancer is categorized into two types: Small Cell Lung Cancer (SCLC) and Non-Small Cell Lung Cancer (NSCLC).
+Both are named for the kinds of cells found in the cancer and how they appear when viewed under a microscope.
+NSCLC is more common than small cell lung cancer.
 Read more about the specific types of lung cancer.

-Compass Oncology is united with US Oncology Research in the development in new and novel cancer treatment therapies.
-At any given time, we have more than 70 active cancer clinical trials going on in the Portland, OR and Vancouver, WA areas.
-Search for a lung cancer clinical trial that may be ideal for your type of lung cancer.
+Compass Oncology is united with Sarah Cannon Research Institute (SCRI), a joint venture with US Oncology Research and one of the world’s leading oncology research organizations conducting community-based clinical trials.
+At any given time, we have more than 70 active cancer clinical trials in the Portland, OR, and Vancouver, WA areas.
+Search for a clinical lung cancer trial that may be ideal for your type of lung cancer.

-A person’s cancer journey extends beyond a diagnosis and treatment.
-Many cancer survivors know that they need lots of support during cancer treatment, but once treatment ends it can be hard to transition to a new way of life.
+A person’s cancer journey extends beyond diagnosis and treatment.
+Many cancer survivors know they need a lot of support during cancer treatment, but once treatment ends it can be hard to transition to a new way of life.
 A survivor needs to adjust to new feelings, new problems, and different ways of looking at the world; this is why we’ve compiled a list of Lung Cancer Survivorship Resources in one convenient place.